djkiraly/wnsc/README.md

 - Set up systemd services for production deployment
 - Configure firewall rules
 - Generate environment template files

+**Note**: The direct curl method requires the repository to be public.
+If you get a 404 error, clone the repository first and run the script locally.

 ### Manual Setup (Development)